uccser/cs-field-guide/text/en/chapters/coding-compression.md

 }
 {comment end}

 To decode something using this structure (e.g. the code 0100110011110001011001 above), start at the top, and choose a branch based each successive bit in the coded file.
-The first bit is a 0, so we follow the left branch, then the 1 branch, then the 0 branch, which leads us to the letter a.
+The first bit is a 0, so we follow the left branch, then the 1 branch, then the 0 branch, which leads us to the letter "a".
 After each letter is decoded, we start again at the top.
 The next few bits are 011..., and following these labels from the start takes us to "g", and so on.
 The tree makes it very easy to decode any input, and there's never any confusion about which branch to follow, and therefore which letter to decode each time.